stefangolas/Cloud-Lab-Codebase/README.md

 ### Protocols vs. Scripts
 While protocols are unit-level functions with specific arguments, a script is a wrapper that enables the sequential execution of multiple protocols, with variable assignment to direct samples from one operation to the next.
 Scripts are defined with the `ExperimentScript[...]` function, with protocols separated by semi-colons passed as arguments.
 See [this example](../PCR_and_Purify.wl) for details.

+### ExperimentSamplePreparation
+This can function can be a little confusing, because it can output either a Protocol object or a Script object.
+The

 ## Example Code

 ### PCR_and_Purify.wl